MK2112/linux-mint-debloater/README.md

 - **First time?** Run with defaults and review each prompt.
 - **Automate everything:** Set `auto=true` for hands-off setup (great for VM or repeatable builds).
 - **SSH Hardening:** Double-confirmation prevents accidental lockout.
 Read the prompts carefully!

-## Requirements
-- Linux Mint or Ubuntu installed
-- Root privileges
-- `zenity`, `timeshift`, `ufw` (script will check and warn if missing, they are pre-installed on Mint and Ubuntu)

 ## Credits
 This is a hard fork of [aaron-dev-git/Linux-Mint-Debloater](https://github.com/aaron-dev-git/Linux-Mint-Debloater).